QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 1. Servers: We will be making use of six(6) AWS virtual machines for this project and these include:

 + Jenkins server: This will be used to implement our CI/CD workflows or pipelines.
-Select a t2.medium at least, RHEL 8.7.0 and Security group should be open to port 8080.
+Select a t3.medium at least, RHEL 8.7.0 and Security group should be open to port 8080.

 + Nginx server: This would act as the reverse proxy server to our site and tool.

 + SonarQube server: This will be used for Code quality analysis.
-Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 9000.
+Select a t3.medium at least, Ubuntu 20.04 and Security group should be open to port 9000.

 + Artifactory server: This will be implemented as the binary repository where the outcome of your build process is stored.
-Select a t2.medium at least and Security group should be open to port 8081 and 8082.
+Select a t3.medium at least, RHEL 8.7.0  and Security group should be open to port 8081 and 8082.

-+ Database server: This will serve as the databse server for the Todo application
++ Database server: This will serve as the databse server for the Todo application.
+Select a t3.micro, RHEL 8.7.0.

 + Todo webserver: This will be used to host the Todo web application.
+Select a t3.micro, RHEL 8.7.0.

 2. Security Groups: For the purposes of this project, we can have one security group that is open to all traffic.
 This should however not be attempted in a real DevOps enviroment.